jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

 <
-I don’t have a special notation for publicity of Set procedures.
+I don’t have a special notation for publicity of Set commands.
 Set public or not is kind of like read only or not.
 Maybe I need a read only notation.

 Write only is also common, though.
-For instance of procedure reference input parameters.
+For instance of command reference input parameters.
 />

 -----